Grand Tournoi Européen (Roubaix) 1911

 This football tournament was one of various sports events organised at the occasion of the "Exposition Internationale du Nord de la France de 1911" held in Roubaix.

 Finally, at its January 1911 congress in Paris the U.I.A.F.A. reportedly admitted federations from Switzerland (L.S.S., Ligue sportive suisse), British East Africa (!) and "South America" as new members.
-There is no doubt about the Swiss entry, but one can only surmise that the latter two territories were represented at the congress by some resident Englishmen sympathetic to the A.F.A. who happened to be in Europe at the time – in the case of East Africa possibly a member of the then Amateur Football Association of British East Africa, which had been founded as the Nairobi District League Committee in 1906 and subsequently became the Football Association of Kenya.
+There is no doubt about the Swiss entry (although its actual substance is highly doubtful, as no clubs of any importance withdrew from the official federation and in fact no information on L.S.S. member clubs or matches played was found in the contemporary Swiss press; according to [Ruo 53], p.
+31, a split within the S.F.A.
+(Schweizerische Football-Association) was avoided and the only noteworthy internal result of the international tensions was the demission of V.E.
+Schneider as "internationaler Delegierter" in August 1909), but as for the latter two territories, one can only surmise they were represented at the congress by some resident Englishmen sympathetic to the A.F.A. who happened to be in Europe at the time, or had just sent a letter of support – in the case of East Africa possibly a member of the then Amateur Football Association of British East Africa, which had been founded as the Nairobi District League Committee in 1906 and subsequently became the Football Association of Kenya.

 The U.I.A.F.A. started disintegrating when the U.S.F.S.A. joined the C.F.I.
 (Comité français interfédéral), by then established as the new French F.I.F.A. members, at the end of December 1912.
 At the beginning of 1913, both Spanish federations applied for F.I.F.A. membership, while the A.F.A. returned to the F.A. fold in 1914.

-The football tournament at the Roubaix exposition is sometimes, quite preposterously, termed a "first European championship"; this is most tellingly belied by the fact that neighbours Belgium (Roubaix is very close to the border) were not even invited to enter.
-(The claim in the relevant wikipedia article, as archived in February 2024 and again in September 2024, that the tournament originally was to be contested by all U.I.A.F.A. member federations (including, staggeringly, British East Africa) is a blatant lie, reminiscent of the wanton gibberish produced by the IFFHS on the 1920 Olympics, and cannot be substantiated by any contemporary sources.)
+The football tournament at the Roubaix exposition is sometimes, quite preposterously, termed a "first European championship"; this is most tellingly belied by the fact that neighbours Belgium (Roubaix is very close to the border) and Spain were not even invited to enter.

-The contemporary French press called it, somewhat more modestly, "Grand tournoi européen" or "Grand meeting de l'Exposition de Roubaix".
-Even so, the use of the adjective "grand" is merely indicative of the French predilection for agrandissement and not justified by either the modest scale or the haphazard set-up of the event.
+The contemporary French press called the Roubaix football event, somewhat more modestly, "Grand tournoi européen" or "Grand meeting de l'Exposition de Roubaix".
+Even so, the use of the adjective "grand" is merely indicative of the French predilection for agrandissement and not justified by either the limited scale or the haphazard set-up of the event.
 If one insists on looking for a "first" European championship avant la lettre, the football tournament at the 1908 Olympics (open to all countries with an existing football federation) is the obvious choice.

-Note that the A.F.A. side should not be confused with the England Amateur side fielded by the F.A. at the same time (which was much stronger).
+Note that the A.F.A. representation should not be confused with the England Amateur side fielded by the F.A. at the same time (which was much stronger, winning both official Olympic football tournaments before the Great War).
 Tournament hosts France had been the laughing stock of the continent ever since their embarrassing performance at the 1908 Olympics; after a 2-1 win against Switzerland in March 1908 they went winless for more than three years and a half (in which they played fifteen matches, drawing one and losing the remainder, scoring 13 goals and conceding exactly 100; for these matches, France were represented by the U.S.F.S.A. until the end of 1908 and by the C.F.I. since 1909), before finally getting a win at the end of October 1911 – against Luxembourg.

-Thus, it was no surprise Bohemia won the competition; they had a strong side, which had only lost 0-4 at home to the full England side in June 1908 (Austria and Hungary had suffered heavier losses against the same opponents), and the Slavia club side had made a name for itself across the continent before leaving F.I.F.A.
+Thus, given the poor quality of the opposition, it was no surprise Bohemia won the competition; they had a strong team, which had only lost 0-4 at home to the full (professional) England side in June 1908 (Austria and Hungary had suffered heavier losses against the same opponents; three of Bohemia's players in that match, after which unhappy home supporters had viciously assaulted the referee, were part of the squad for Roubaix: Vesely, Benda and Bělka), and the Slavia club side had made a name for itself across the continent before leaving F.I.F.A.; after the draw for the football tournament of the 1908 Olympics, Bohemia, who had been paired with France in the first round, had been considered favourites to win the silver medals by the Dutch press, but they eventually withdrew less than a week before that match.

 All matches were played at the Stadium de l'Exposition de Roubaix.